FriedOrange/MatrixSans/README.md

 So-called &ldquo;pixel&rdquo; fonts are also a popular stylistic choice, often seen in contexts that have nothing to do with electronics or games, even in the absence of technical limitations.
 I have been disappointed by some existing computer fonts in this style, however; many contain unusual, ugly or unrealistic designs, and most have only a small character set.

-With all of that in mind, I felt that the typographical world could be enriched through the creation of high-quality, open-source fonts in this ubiquitous style.
-My idea was to incorporate the best features from historical fonts while avoiding some of the oddities and ugliness often found in them.
+With all of that in mind, I felt that the typographical world could be enriched through the creation of high-quality, open-source fonts in this style.

+### Research

 Much of my interest in this topic was boosted by Damien Guard’s article, [*Typography in 8 bits: system fonts*](https://damieng.com/blog/2011/02/20/typography-in-8-bits-system-fonts).
 In preparation for this project, I decided to conduct a more comprehensive study of classic dot-matrix fonts, with a focus on those using the iconic 5&times;7 dot matrix capitals.

-### Research

-**TODO**

 ### Proportional spacing